saawsm/SW22/README.md

 The modular output boards try to mimic the output stage of the well-known Erostec ET312 or better, the DIY reverse engineered MK-312.
 Hopefully by recreating this output stage, the same e-stim experience can be achieved as those devices.

-The main board makes use of two ESP-32 modules.
-One for the main control/front panel IO and another for operating the output channels.
+The main board makes use of an ATmega328PB for low-level control of the output boards.
+The front panel contains an ESP-32 that is for higher level processing such as front panel IO, Bluetooth, or audio.
-They have separate ESPFlash 2x3 headers for programming and serial communication.
-A JTAG 2x5 header provides debugging support for both chips by use of JTAG chaining.

-I chose to use two ESP-32 modules, instead of using additional I/O expanders and ADCs.
-Since two ESP-32 modules work out cheaper or roughly equal to the price of the other option, for one off assemblies.
-While also gaining additional functionality because microcontroller.

-Everything is routed directly into the microcontroller as separate signals (e.g. the microphone and stereo line-in audio, L and R channels).
-Nothing is hardwired, allowing firmware to customize how the front I/O works.
+Most connections are connected directly into the microcontroller as separate signals (e.g. the microphone and stereo line-in audio, L and R channels).
+Allowing firmware to customize how the front I/O works.
 For example instead of having a `MIC IN` you could change the functionality to act as a trigger for some action, etc.

 ## Structure